Description of Research with Mark Pugh

 (In conjunction with Kerensa Sorensen-Stowell and Susan Ward)

+I was formally trained to be a physical organic chemist, which means that I am trained to study stability, bond energy, enthalpies, entropies, etc. for organic molecules in relation to their modes or mechanism of action.
 The research I will be doing will be in conjunction with Sister Kerensa Sorensen-Stowell and Sister Susan Ward.
-Each semester one of us will be the principle investigator in charge of directing the research on the molecule fosfomycin and its derivatives.
+Each semester one of us will be the principle investigator in charge of directing the organic research group.

-I will likely accommodate 1-4 students the semester that I am the principle investigator on this combined research effort with Kerensa Sorensen-Stowell and Susan Ward.
-I will be in charge of this research project Spring Semester 2013.
-If you are interested in doing research with me or with Sister Sorensen-Stowell or Sister Ward, please come and talk to one of us.
+I will likely accommodate 1-9 students the semester that I am the principle investigator on this combined research effort with Kerensa Sorensen-Stowell and Susan Ward.
+I will be in charge of these research projects Spring Semester 2017.
+If you are interested in doing research with me or with Sister Sorensen-Stowell or Sister Ward, come and talk to one of us.